pulumi/docs/pulumi-hugo/themes/default/content/blog/deploying-a-django-application-to-aws/index.md

 $ cd mysite
 ```

-This tutorial was written for the [aws-django-voting-app example](https://github.com/pulumi/examples/tree/master/aws-django-voting-app) but will work with any other Django application.
+This tutorial was written for the [aws-py-django-voting-app example](https://github.com/pulumi/examples/tree/master/aws-py-django-voting-app) but will work with any other Django application.
 The most important file is `./mysite/settings.py`, which we will modify to accept secrets and configuration parameters in the form of environment variables.
 A common mistake that programmers make is to submit files with important data to source code repositories.
 Even if it is a private repository, it is still not recommended to leave passwords and private keys in your files.

 ```python
 SECRET_KEY = os.environ['SECRET_KEY']